Custom roles and permissions

 - Admin - Can do everything, including work with entries, create and update content types, configure space settings and work with API keys.

-- Editor - Can work with entries, does not have access to content types, API keys or space settings.
+- Editor - Can work with entries, has read-only permission to Content Types and Space Settings, does not have access to API keys.

 - Author - Can do everything an editor can do except for deleting, (un)publishing, (un)archiving entries.

 - Translator - Can only work in the assigned language, can't create, delete, (un)publish, (un)archive any entries.

 Note: Developer and Freelance roles have been deprecated in the current product version and are only available on select legacy plans.

 How roles and permissions work